SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Hypothesis testing via the Shapley value

-\section{HYPOTHESIS TESTING VIA THE SHAPLEY VALUE}
+\section{Hypothesis testing via the Shapley value}

-Given the above background, we will now show that, somewhat surprisingly, the Shapley value is tightly connected with conditional independence testing.
-Formally, we present a novel modification of the CRT that, differently from the original motivation in \citet{candes2018panning}, evaluates conditional independence of the response of a deterministic model $f$ on an individual sample $x \sim \D_\X$.
+Given the above background, we will now show that the Shapley value for machine learning explainability (\cref{eq:model_shapley_value}) is tightly connected with conditional independence testing.
+Formally, we present the \underline{SHAP}ley E\underline{X}planation \underline{R}andomization \underline{T}est (SHAP-XRT): a novel modification of the CRT that---differently from the original motivation in \citet{candes2018panning}---evaluates conditional independence of the response of a deterministic model $f$ on an individual sample $X = x,~X \sim \D_\X$.
+That is, SHAP-XRT, akin to the CRT, provides a permutation-based $p$-value to test for the conditional independence of two distributions without making any assumptions on the conditional distribution of the prediction of the model, while requiring access to the conditional distribution of the data.
+Differently from the CRT, the distributions considered by SHAP-XRT are built on top of a single observation $x$ instead of over a population, and the response is a deterministic function of the input rather than a random variable.
+As we will present shortly, there is a fundamental difference between the Shapley value and SHAP-XRT; the former computes the average marginal contribution of a feature by differences of conditional expectations, whereas the latter provides a $p$-value for a test of equality in distribution.